brianzelip/zelip.me/README.md

 I'd like to write some portions/content of the site in markdown.
 My bio line is a good example.

+Instead of writing the raw html, like via index.html in brianzelip.github.io, or via a template literal in vue like in commit #dec9e0183, I'd like to write the bio in markdown, and **only** edit such a natural prose-writing environment when it comes to changing _textual/narrative/prose content_ of the site.

 As a result, I think the direction I want to take includes a workflow something like the following:

 1. write some content in markdown